 In January 1843 Alan Stevenson was appointed Engineer to the Lighthouse Commissioners and the final stages of the tower were left to his younger brother Thomas, who succeeded him as resident engineer and was later to become Engineer to the Board.
 Thomas Stevenson visited the rock on 29 March 1843 and found the whole structure watertight.
 The rest of that season was spent in repointing the tower and fitting the interior which comprised 11 rooms in all.

 The tower was now ready for manning and on 1 February 1844, Skerryvore beamed out for the first time.
 Two large fog bells were sounded 1 stroke every ½ minute.
-The larger of these bells in now in St Connan’s Kirk, Loch Awe.
+The larger of these bells is in St Connan’s Kirk, Loch Awe.

 From February 1844, when it was first exhibited, the white light flashed out each night without fail until the night of 16 March 1954 when a disastrous fire broke out and badly damaged the structure.
 As a temporary measure an unmanned lightvessel (ex Otter Rock) was laid in position 4 miles 235° from Skerryvore on 24 March 1954 (Notice to Mariners No 3 of 1954 refers) exhibiting a flashing light which gave one flash of 0.5 seconds duration every 6 seconds.